+It was also a great excuse to gather their children and grandchildren together during the holiday season.
 But like many extended family traditions, our move to Raleigh changed everything.
 A five-hour drive was not going to be possible for our family each Sunday.

-We realized that Advent dinners had become an important part of the Christmas season for our kids, and we decided to continue them at our home in Raleigh.
+Advent dinners had become an important part of the Christmas season for our kids, and we decided to continue them at our home in Raleigh.

 Our first Advent dinner took place on foldable tables and a random assortment of chairs from around the house because we didn’t have a dining table.